Statistical Information for Libraries Illinois State Library

 Public Library Data Service Statistical Reports

 The Public Library Data Service (PLDS) is an annual survey conducted by the Public Library Association (PLA) that captures valuable, data (voluntarily submitted annually) on staffing, operating finances, output measures, interlibrary loaning, and technology provisions, from public libraries throughout the U.S. and Canada.
 In addition, each year's survey contains a special survey highlighting statistics on one service area or public library topic.
 PLA discontinued printing a paper report in 2011.
-For an overview of the fiscal year 2014 (FY2014) data, see the article "The Public Library Data Service 2015 Statistical Report: Characteristics and Trends," which was published in the May/June 2016 issue of Public Libraries:
+For an overview of the fiscal year 2016 (FY 2016) data, see the article "The Public Library Data Service 2017 Statistical Report: Characteristics and Trends," which was published in the September/October 2017 issue of Public Libraries:

 Bertot, John Carlo, McClure, Charles R., and Ryan, Joe.
 2001.
 Statistics and Performance Measures for Public Library Networked Services.
 Chicago: American Library Association.